 There's also this conversation from the same instance;

 Floki: You are alive.
 Ragnar is alive.
 Your children are alive.
 You have everything left.

 Lagertha: We're eating your winter supplies, Floki.
 I am ashamed...

 Floki: *shakes head* The gods will provide.

 Athelstan asks questions about the Norse religion like a fascinated schoolboy.
-Despite being a priest he doesn't look down on the vikings for their paganism and instead shows them respect.
+Despite being a priest, he doesn't look down on the vikings for their paganism and instead shows them a great deal of respect.

 Athelstan jumping into a river and saving Ragnar's life.
 And later, praying over his body.